chemafernandez/plentific/README.md

 Ensure you have installed in your local machine, the software required:

 ### PHP >= 8.4
-Execute this command in your terminal to install PHP 8.4:
+Execute the following command in your terminal to install PHP 8.4:
 * `/bin/bash -c "$(curl -fsSL https://php.new/install/mac/8.4)"`

 ### Composer